jro31/jethro-codes/_articles/projects/blocks-falling.md

 Object.keys(newObject).forEach(rowKey =>
 ```

 Within each iteration of this loop, we then fetch the child keys of each row with `Object.keys(newObject[rowKey])`.
-Each of these child keys represents that square, or column within that row that we want to update.
+Each of these child keys represents the square, or column within that row that we want to update.

 Continuing our example of the `J` block, `Object.keys(newObject[rowKey])` where `rowKey` is `0` would return `['4']`, and `Object.keys(newObject[rowKey])` where `rowKey` is `1`, would return `['4', '5', '6']`.